over45Codes/to-do-app/README.md

 ## Summary

-This application was a step-up from the previous one I built (digital-clock-app) and it was certainly more challenging due to the creation ul and li elements dynamically using JavaScript, also adding fun styling to the buttons.
-Added Local Storage, this was very involved, definitely a fun & challenging project!
+This application represented a significant advancement compared to my earlier project, the "digital-clock-app."
+It presented greater complexity, primarily because it involved dynamic generation of <ul> and <li> elements through JavaScript, as well as the incorporation of creative button styling.
+The integration of Local Storage added another layer of complexity to the project, making it both enjoyable and a stimulating challenge.
 <!--testing commits-->

 ## Author